 DISCLAIMER: Travel in Cuba requires a flexible attitude.
 Our days are full, and as required by U.S. law, we have a full-time agenda of people-to-people activities.
 Cuba has it’s own beat and things don’t always run on time.
 The activities and visits listed are not guaranteed but we endeavor to do our best to provide the content intent of this people–to-people program.
 Visiting developing countries can be eye-opening and life-changing, and hopefully visiting Cuba is both.
 Accommodations may not be up to the standards you are used to.
 Sometimes the hot water or air conditioning doesn’t work.
 We ask all our guests to appreciate the authenticity of your cultural encounters as well as the people, food, culture, and adventures that are exceptional in their difference.
 Our local guide, along with your Cuba Unbound Tour Leader promise to do their best to make this a fascinating and educational experience.

 - Accommodations: If you are arriving early to Cuba or staying after your Cuba Unbound tour, it is important to secure your accommodations ahead of time.
 We recommend using casa particulars (houses that rent rooms) which are available via AirBNB.
-Casas are typically an easier and less expensive option (most in the $20-50 range), as compared to hotels which are extremely limited and difficult to book in Cuba.
-Travel Agencies such as Cuba Travel Services can also assist with booking homestays or hotels.
+Casas are typically an easier and less expensive option (most in the $20-50 range).
+Travel Agencies such as Cuba Travel Services can also assist with booking homestays.
 Booking through a travel agency or AirBNB allows for advance credit card payment, minimizing the cash you’ll need to carry with you.